• Skip to primary navigation

 • Add ginger, green chile, peanuts, cashew nuts and sauté till it becomes golden brown in color on medium flame. (approx 2 to 3 minutes)

-1 tablespoon Ginger, grated, 2 Green chilies chopped, adjust to taste, 2 tablespoon Peanuts or ground nuts, 2 to 3 tablespoon Cashews
+1 tablespoon Ginger, grated, 2 Green chilies chopped, adjust to taste, 2 to 3 tablespoon Peanuts or ground nuts, 2 to 3 tablespoon Cashews

 • Add soaked sabudana, salt, and mix just once.
 Cover with lid and cook on medium flame for 2 to 3 minutes and then sauté it once.
 Cover and continue to cook for additional 2 minutes or till it becomes translucent.